Tips To Run Faster

-I will work my ass off to try to make this a reality.
-I believe in Christ’s words that it is more blessed to give than it is to receive.
+It was Christ who said that it is more blessed to give than it is to receive.

 The bottom line is this.
 Goals should not be meant to be easy.
-Dream big dreams.

 You have to live on the edge because the comfort zone is not your friend.